"We [Waldorf teachers] want to be aware that physical existence

 Waldorf teachers not only think that children have invisible etheric and astral bodies, but they think that they can observe these bodies through the use of clairvoyance, and they think that a central goal (perhaps the central goal) of education is to help children incarnate these bodies.
 The purpose of education, in other words, is to help children unfold the capacities they bring to Earth from their previous lives in the spirit realm.
 Here's how Steiner put it: “This is precisely the task of school.
 If it is a true school, it should bring to unfoldment in the human being what he has brought with him from spiritual worlds into this physical life on earth.” — Rudolf Steiner, KARMIC RELATIONSHIPS , Vol. 1 (Rudolf Steiner Press, 1972), lecture 5, GA 235.

-Note that, according to Steiner, the "task of school" has little to do with conveying knowledge to children.
+Note that, according to Steiner, the "task of school" has little to do with actually teaching children regular school subjects.

 If you have doubts about etheric bodies, astral bodies, incarnation, karma, and other central Waldorf beliefs, then you should have doubts about Waldorf schooling.
 And in that case, you probably should oppose including Waldorf education in public school systems.